 Our founder, Bishop Hiram O’Neal, III, was born on February 2, 1920 in Atlanta, Georgia.
-Bishop O’Neal and his wife Evangelist Pauline Ealy O’Neal attended a healing service of Dr. Richard Drummond of Progressive Spiritualist Church, which was located at 18 Jackson St. NE Atlanta, Georgia.
-It was later that Bishop O’Neal received his calling from God.
-He received his spiritual instructios under the leadership of Dr. Richard Drummond.
+Bishop O’Neal and his wife Evangelist Pauline Ealy O’Neal attended a healing service of Dr. Richard Drummond of Progressive Spiritualist Church, (which was located at our current address 18 Jackson St. NE Atlanta, Georgia).
+He and his wife received their spiritual training under the leadership of Dr. Richard Drummond.

-At the age of 24, the Spirit of the Lord gave Bishop O’Neal the vision to organize it the National Divine Spiritual Association.
-With the aid of a white attorney and others National Divine Spiritual Association was organized and charted in February 1944 with the Secretary of State of Georgia as an non-profit incorporation.
+At the age of 24, God gave Bishop O’Neal the vision to organize National Divine Spiritual Association.
+With the aid of a white attorney and others National Divine Spiritual Association was organized and charted under the Secretary of State of Georgia as an non-profit incorporation.
 After organizing the Church, Bishop O’Neal and spiritual colleagues (former classmates of Progressive Spiritualist Church) conducted their first gathering in the home of Mother Mary Motes located on Irene Street.
-Those in attendance where Reverend Pauline Ealy O’Neal, Evangelist Rosia Adams, Evangelist Bervinia King Billingsley, Evangelist Levell Cardwell, Evangelist Charlossa Chandler, Evangelist Oliver M. McNair, Evangelist Josie M. Moore, Evangelist Katty Stovall, and Elder Frank McDowell.
+Those in attendance where Evangelist Pauline Ealy O’Neal, Evangelist Rosia Adams, Evangelist Bervinia King Billingsley, Evangelist Levell Cardwell, Evangelist Charlossa Chandler, Evangelist Oliver M. McNair, Evangelist Josie M. Moore, Evangelist Katty Stovall, and Elder Frank McDowell.
 Later within the year, Bishop O’Neal and congregation marched into their new worship space located at 215 Harris Street, Atlanta, Georgia.
 In April of 1955, the church relocated to 18 Jackson Street, N.E., Atlanta, Georgia due to the Atlanta Urban Renewal Project.

 To God be the Glory!
 “Where there is no vision, the people perish.”
 Proverbs 29:18